digidem/map-template/README.md

 ## Setting up Secrets

-In your new repository, set up the following secrets:
+In your new repository, you will need to set up secrets to securely store sensitive information:

-- `API_KEY`: The API key for accessing the tile rendering service (e.g., Planet, Mapbox, Google).
+- `API_KEY`: The default API key for accessing the tile rendering service (e.g., Planet, Mapbox, Google).
+If you are using multiple services, you may add additional API keys as secrets with distinct names (e.g., `MAPBOX_API_KEY`, `GOOGLE_API_KEY`).
 - `SSH_KEY`: The private SSH key that corresponds to the public key added to the server for secure file transfer.

-Navigate to your repository settings, access the "Secrets" section, and add new repository secrets with the names `API_KEY` and `SSH_KEY`.
+To add these secrets, navigate to your repository settings, access the "Secrets" section, and click on "New repository secret".
+Add each secret with the appropriate name (`API_KEY`, `SSH_KEY`, etc.).

+Additionally, in the `manifest.json` file, you can specify which API key to use for each tile set by setting the `apiKeySecret` option to the name of the secret that contains the desired API key.
+If `apiKeySecret` is not specified, it will default to using `API_KEY`.

 ![adding github action secrets](https://www.edwardthomson.com/blog/images/githubactions/11-addingsecret.png)